open-innovations/bradford-2025/src/glossary/term/event.md

 * Exhibitions – public events programme,
 * Festivals – count events within the overall festival
 * Open/public rehearsals
+* Closed events might be workshops in schools

 Problem of definition here: It seems as though events are being used to refer to both the containing event (e.g. Rise) and instances (e.g. Rise Friday performance).
 Need to define this more tightly.